-The number of scraper blades is four, although any number of blades can be used; however, as the number of blades increases, so does the capital cost.
-Furthermore, a large number of blades are not needed because the internal time between successive scrapes is comparatively short, i.e., the residence time of liquid particles on the surface is limited.
+The number of scraper blades is four, although any number of blades can be used; however, as the number of blades increases and so does the capital cost.
+Furthermore, a large number of blades are not needed because the internal time between successive scrapes is comparatively short, i.e. the residence time of liquid particles on the surface is limited.
 The number of blades is an empirically determined balance between capital cost, reasonable rotational speed, and liquid viscosity.
 Maintenance costs can be comparatively high due to the revolving pieces.

 The principle of the scraped surface heat exchanger.

 Scraped surface heat exchangers may be filled with liquid or have a peripheral stream of liquid enter the exchanger.
 The former may be mounted vertically or horizontally, but the latter is usually mounted vertically so that the liquid flows downwards due to gravity.
 This is the desired arrangement when evaporation is taking place, such as in a concentrating operation, with the vapor being removed under vacuum from the top of the evaporator assembly.
 The residence time in the equipment can be very short, which is advantageous for handling heat-sensitive liquids.
 In addition to the benefits stated, the equipment is ideal for multipurpose applications and that evaporation to dryness is possible where a solid product is needed.